 Jupiter Ascending presents a complex world dynamic that leaves audiences visually entertained throughout.
 The film has a playful tone, as Mila Kunis and Channing Tatum work to leave viewers with a constant smirk.

 Don’t get me wrong though; both Kunis and Tatum give pretty bad acting performances.
 (Use best accent) But c’moooon, no one comes to see Kunis and Tatum for their “superb acting chops” (though I give Kunis some credit for Black Swan).
-These two are at their best as charming, sarcastic, biting off more than they can chew, boy/girl next door types.
-They are most enjoyable when they’re having fun, and on screen, Kunis and Tatum seem to be having fun relishing in their ludicrous intergalactic fiasco.
+These two are at their best as charming, sarcastic, biting off more than they can chew, boy/girl-next-door types.
+They are most enjoyable when they’re having fun, and onscreen, Kunis and Tatum seem to be having fun relishing in their ludicrous intergalactic fiasco.

 The picture starts with down-on-her-luck Jupiter Jones (Mila Kunis) scrubbing toilets with her mother somewhere in Chicago.
-Jupiter’s father died before she was born when Russian robbers killed him tussling over a cool looking telescope, leaving viewers to inwardly scream: Why didn’t you just give them the freakin’ telescope?
+Jupiter’s father died before she was born when Russian robbers killed him tussling over a cool-looking telescope, leaving viewers to inwardly scream: Why didn’t you just give them the freakin’ telescope?

 As Jupiter struggles to make money, her cousin has the spectacular idea to sell Jupiter’s reproductive eggs, but the money isn’t to help out the family; instead, Jupiter’s cousin wants a big screen TV, and Jupiter is hoping to get the telescope she’s been dreaming of.

 Frankly, the movie is mundane and cliché up to this point.
-That is until Caine Wise (Channing Tatum) literally glides into frame to save Jupiter from freaky looking aliens disguised as doctors.
-Caine is a genetically engineered ex-military half-wolf, half-man solider who has a sick pair of anti-gravity boots that reminds you of Marty McFly’s levitating skateboard from Back to the Future II.
+That is until Caine Wise (Channing Tatum) literally glides into frame to save Jupiter from freaky-looking aliens disguised as doctors.
+Caine is a genetically engineered ex-military half-wolf, half-man solider, who has a sick pair of anti-gravity boots that reminds you of Marty McFly’s levitating skateboard from Back to the Future II.

 Whoa…

 Luckily, this film, unlike the overly complex ones I mentioned above, is not trying to take itself seriously.
-So despite confusion over who’s double crossing who and for what reason, every time Caine goes into action with his groovy boots, like the Roman messenger god Mercury (a coincidence?
-I think not), you stop worrying about all the hoopla and just enjoy the experience.
+So despite confusion over who’s double-crossing who and for what reason, every time Caine goes into action with his groovy boots, like the Roman messenger god Mercury (a coincidence?
+I think not) you stop worrying about all the hoopla and just enjoy the experience.
 Redmayne does a good job as the villain.
-In a more dramatic movie, I would see Redmayne’s part as overdoing it with his grandma whisper, but for this film, it provides a perfect stereotype of a villain that the audience can laugh at, be creeped out by, and take seriously.
+In a more dramatic movie, I would see Redmayne’s part as overdoing it with his grandma whisper, but for this film, it provides a perfect stereotype of a villain that the audience can laugh at, be creeped out by, and not take seriously.
 Also, Jupiter Ascending sprinkles in some great comedic moments, especially when Jupiter has to go through a DMV-like process to get marked for inheritance.

 Click here to see the published piece.